mnaeimaei/MIMIC-IV-Ext-CEKG/README.md

    - **Ruilding the ICD-SNOMEDCT mapper**: Execute the scripts located in the `Step02_Stage02_OHSI_mapper` directory.

-## Stage 3 - Part 1: Importing SNOMED CT Data
+## Sub-step 3 - Part 1: Importing SNOMED CT Data

 In this step, we import the SNOMED CT terminology into our project.